dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 ## Get secret outputs from Bicep references

-If an output is considered a _secret_, meaning it shouldn't be exposed in logs or other places, you can treat it as a secret by calling the <xref:Aspire.Hosting.AzureBicepResourceExtensions.GetSecretOutput%2A> instead.
-This output is written to an Azure Key Vault using the `"keyVaultName"` convention.
+It's important to [avoid outputs for secrets](/azure/azure-resource-manager/bicep/scenarios-secrets#avoid-outputs-for-secrets) when working with Bicep.
+If an output is considered a _secret_, meaning it shouldn't be exposed in logs or other places, you can treat it as such.
+This can be achieved by storing the secret in Azure Key Vault and referencing it in the Bicep template.

-Consider the following Bicep template as an example the helps to demonstrate this concept of securing outputs:
+Consider the following Bicep template as an example the helps to demonstrate this concept of securing secret outputs:

 :::code language="bicep" source="snippets/AppHost.Bicep/cosmosdb.bicep" highlight="2,41":::